-A satisfying visual function can be restored in early stages of the disease by the use of hard contact lenses.
-However, as the disease keeps progressing intolerance to contact lenses develops rather frequently.
-Furthermore, oftentimes the cornea becomes too steep as to provide a stable fit for the contact lens.
+A satisfying visual function can be restored in early stages of the disease by the use of rigid gas permeable contact lenses (RGP).
+However, as the disease keeps progressing, intolerance or fitting problems develop frequently.
+The cornea often becomes too steep as to provide a stable fit for the contact lens.
 The mechanism of action is that the irregularities of the keratoconic cornea are compensated by the tear film between the back surface of the contact lens and the front surface of the cornea.

 In light of modern treatment options such as MyoRing, a cornea transplantation is considered the last resort of keratoconus treatment.
 Here, the affected cornea is replaced with the cornea of a human donor.
 The connection between the remaining corneal periphery and the transplanted donor cornea is achieved by sutures.
 This treatment requires a long rehabilitation period of at least 12 months.
 Even after successful transplantation, only a minority of eyes are able to provide a sufficient vision without rigid contact lenses.

 Crosslinking is one of the most important innovations in the treatment of keratoconus during the past decade.
 This treatment stiffens the cornea and therefore prevents the disease from progressing in a significant number of cases.
 Crosslinking cannot achieve an improvement of vision.
 It is therefore the treatment of choice in the very early stages, where vision is still good but there is a considerable risk of progression of the disease.